jc4883/ReactDemo/README.md

     <div>
       This is the joke's setup: {this.state.setup}
       <br/>
-      The is the joke's delivery: {this.state.delivery}
+      The is the joke's delivery: {this.state.punchline}
       <br/>
       <button onClick={this.handleClick}>Give me a new joke!</button>
     </div>